Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 Watch Your Sealers

-Avoid solvent-based sealers and nail polish - they can stay tacky forever or attack the polymer.
-Always test on scrap first.
+Avoid solvent-based sealers and nail polish.
+They can stay tacky for weeks or attack the cured polymer.
+Test any new finish on a baked scrap first.

-Colors smearing into each other: Clay too soft or worked too aggressively.
-Chill your cane before slicing.
-Use a sharp, clean blade.
-Let very soft clays rest on paper to leach slightly before building canes.
+Color bleeding.
+Colors smearing into each other means clay is too soft or was worked too aggressively.
+Chill your cane before slicing, use a sharp, clean blade, and let very soft clays rest on paper to leach slightly before building canes.

 Product Hierarchy